yifanyou/sshaccess/README.md

 ### SSHACCESS

-Used to set up server access other servers without password.
+Used to set up server ssh access other servers without password.

 #### First
 put servers info into a file, like ssh-servers-config.txt.